-Our primary activity is the TESIC Biennial General Meeting and Conference which we hold every two years where we have a keynote address the evening before and offer professional learning sessions throughout the next day.
-A vital part of the conference is the BGM where we review the activities of the council over the last term, discuss issues relevant to TESIC’s mandate, and hold elections to council for the new term.
+TESIC's main event is its Biennial General Meeting and Conference (BGM) which is held every two years at changing venues.
+The event offers educators an opening evening featuring either a keynote or presentation followed by a full day of professional learning sessions.
+A vital part of the conference is the BGM where the activities of the council over the last term are reviewed, issues relevant to TESIC’s mandate are discussed, and an election is held to fill the Executive slate.
 It is an important and significant event in a council’s term in office.
 It gives teachers an opportunity to connect with each other, helps guide TESIC’s priorities for the coming term, and is an important source of renewal.
-While our primary activities are the BGM and Conference, we seek to host other smaller events and constantly advocate on our members behalf.
+While its primary activities are the BGM and Conference, TESIC seeks to host other smaller events and constantly advocate on our members behalf.